ayuan214/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game

+Created a game using object oriented Javascript and manipulating a HTML canvas.
 ===============================

 Step 1: Use the left/right arrow keys to move the yellow selector underneath the character that you want to play as.